BS

 Choosing the Right Method

-For most cases, append() and append(contentsOf:) are what you want—they're fast and express intent clearly.
+For most cases, append() and append(contentsOf:) are what you want.
+They're fast and express intent clearly.
 Use insert(at:) when position matters, and reach for + when you want a new array without modifying the originals.

 If you're adding elements in a loop, prefer building up with append() or consider using reduce(into:) or flatMap() for a more functional approach: